 You may request a reasonable accommodation for an upcoming interview through the USPTO's Accommodation Point.

-- Rehabilitation Act of 1973, Section 508 - Section 508 requires that Federal agencies must ensure comparable accessibility to persons with disabilities whenever that agency uses electronic or information technology, unless such access would impose an undue burden.
+- Rehabilitation Act of 1973, Section 508 - Requires that federal agencies must ensure comparable accessibility to persons with disabilities whenever that agency uses electronic or information technology, unless such access would impose an undue burden.
 This web site contains the text of Section 508, as amended, as well as other materials.

 - Executive Order 13078 - Increasing Employment of Adults with Disabilities, March 13, 1998.